Head-To-Head Review: Eloxx Pharmaceuticals (ELOX) & The Competition

 Profitability

-This table compares Eloxx Pharmaceuticals and its rivals’ net margins, return on equity and return on assets.
+This table compares Eloxx Pharmaceuticals and its peers’ net margins, return on equity and return on assets.

 |Net Margins